ADE-Scheduler/ADE-Scheduler/docs/source/cli/modules.rst

 command-line tools
 ==================

-Here a listed the different command-line tools which can be used directly in a command shell.
+Here are listed the different command-line tools which can be used directly in a command shell.
 **Warning**: only the commands we have created are documented here, but many more exist !